-- Freshman Students – If you have only attended secondary/high school you will need to have each secondary/ high school that you attended send us transcripts.
+- Freshman Students – If you have only attended secondary/high school, you will need to have each secondary/high school you attended send us transcripts.

-Ask the school to send official transcripts directly to Washington State University.
-This means the transcripts need to be sent directly from the school, colleges, or universities you have attended.
-Transcripts should include courses taken, grades received, and degrees or certificates earned.
+You may attach your unofficial transcripts to the application, provide them by email, or send official transcripts directly to Washington State University.
+Official transcripts mean the transcripts need to be sent directly from the school, college, or university you have attended.
+Transcripts should include courses taken, grade received, and degrees or certificates earned.

 Whenever possible, transcripts should be provided in English.
 If not available in English, transcripts will need to be translated.
 An original version of the transcript and the translated copy should be provided to WSU International Admissions.

 When you send transcripts to the International Undergraduate Admissions Office at Washington State University, we will complete the credential/transcript evaluation for you.
 This is an important part of the admission process.
 Our credential evaluators will review your transcripts from your high school and convert them to a U.S. grading scale to determine your grade point average (GPA).
 We will use this GPA to determine your admission eligibility.
 This Country Scales guide is used for evaluation purposes by WSU International Admissions and is supplied for reference.
 This guide will help you to understand the minimum grades or examination results required for admission for each country.
 This is not a comprehensive list.
 If you have questions about the country scales please contact us.

 As part of your application, you will need to provide verification of financial support for at least one year of tuition and expenses.
 This support may be provided through any combination of personal or sponsored funds.